AliesTaha/BareNeuralNetwork/README.md

 pip install numpy
 ```

+## Walk-through

+The best way to understanding the inner workings of a neural network is by running through an example.
+Let us do so.

 ## Acknowledgments

 This project is inspired by the book Neural Networks from Scratch in Python by Harrison Kinsley and Daniel Kukieła.
 Their work provided a foundational understanding and motivated the development of this hands-on implementation.